harrisonmiller13/pandas-pipeline/README.md

 Functions were made to classify a house by size according to number of rooms and price

+size function was used prior to pipeline and one hot encoded in the pipeline

 At this point, we can look back and see what our pipeline does to the DataFrame right from the beginning, -drops a specific column
 -one-hot-encodes a categorical data column for modeling